jbellerb/gopkg2nix-incremental/README.md

 list of dependencies.
 The Go standard library is automatically included as a dependency unless `noStd = true`.
 All dependencies in this list must be the result of a call to `buildGoLibrary`.
-Finally, `buildGoLibrary` takes the argument `packagePath` for the path used in Go when importing that package.
+Finally, `buildGoLibrary` takes the argument `importPath` for the path used in Go when importing that package.
 Equivalently, `buildGoLibrary` takes the argument `name` for the name of the derivation and the output binary.